-We earn trust at Think Brownstone by practicing empathy, vulnerability, and openness.
+We earn trust at Think Company by practicing empathy, vulnerability, and openness.
 We’re nice to each other (one of our other values), and that helps us build trust and honesty.
 We’re like a good-hearted (and nerdy) family that really cares about the business and each other, which makes being honest a lot easier because we all know it’s in service of the greater good and it’s something we signed up for when we became part of the TBI team.
 Still, that doesn’t mean you can just flip the switch and magically have trust.
 I’ll never forget a colleague who once said to me, “I won’t just trust you.
 You have to earn it.”
 Trust takes time.

-Some of our clients have been with Think Brownstone since the day we opened, and continue to turn to us to help tackle new business challenges.
+Some of our clients have been with Think Company since the day we opened, and continue to turn to us to help tackle new business challenges.
 In fact, in my two years here, the majority of my projects have been with recurring clients who feel more like friends and members of the extended TBI family.
 Similarly, our employee turnover is abnormally low for our industry.
 Neither of these things happens by accident.

 The Recipe For Honesty